 He has been open sometimes 7 days a week & has had night time hours up to midnight at times

-His training classes have been packed (only 10 at a time etc )Last edited by Iowa #1603; 06-16-2020, 05:19 PM.I DON'T ALWAYS LIKE BEING A RETIRED POLICE OFFICER .......Oh who the hell am I kiddingI LOVE IT.
-Stay safe my friendsComment
+I DON'T ALWAYS LIKE BEING A RETIRED POLICE OFFICER .......Oh who the hell am I kiddingI LOVE IT.
+Stay safe my friends

 I think administrators at police/sheriff departments can implement changes right away.
 Changes that will cause the citizenry to realize immediately that their cries to change and defund the police was wrong.
 It will make them think twice about what they mistakenly demanded.